Aaron3831/pizza-weekly-review-4/README.md

 _BDD:

   - Create a constructor that will create a pizza object
-    - Will include toppings and size
+    - Will include toppings size and price
       - input pizza toppings and size
       - output given pizza toppings and size

   - Create prototype method to determine the price of the pizza based on selection of ingredients
     - input - pizza with more/different toppings and size
     - output varying price based on choices

+  - Create prototype to determine total price
+    - input - price of ingredients
+    - output - combined prices

 ## Setup/Installation Requirements